CaylumH/meowketplace/README.md

 **Meowketplace** is a **business service marketplace** focused on pet-related services.
 Businesses can advertise their offerings, and users can connect, negotiate, and arrange services through the platform.

-The project was developed using **HTML, CSS, Bootstrap, PHP, and MySQL**.
+The group project was developed using **HTML, CSS, Bootstrap, PHP, and MySQL**.

 ---